 Students are assigned housing just outside the heart of DC in apartment style units in Silver Spring, MD, or in the NoMa area of metropolitan DC.

-Apply here first on the Elon Abroad system and, when approved, you will apply directly to The Washington Center.
+You must apply here first on the Elon Abroad system and, when approved, you will apply directly to The Washington Center.
 Please note that the TWC application has a $60 fee.
-TWC application deadline for competitive applications is February 18, 2015.
-We encourage early application so that you can begin planning for your summer experience!
-TWC final application deadline is March 18, 2015.
+TWC has a priority application period and a regular application period, we encourage you to apply as soon as possible so you will have ample time to work with your TWC coordinator on your internship search.